top of page

 The Challenge is Multidimensional

-Historically, the federal government's Home Owners' Loan Act of 1933 amplified racial inequity for African-American & Lantinx families by creating "SEPERATE and UNEQUAL" neighborhoods.
+Historically, the federal government's Home Owners' Loan Act of 1933 amplified racial inequity for African-American & Latinx families by creating "SEPARATE and UNEQUAL" neighborhoods.

 Lack of mental health and medical resources

 Sparse or no digital connectivity

 Unfortunately, there is no one solution for all issues that applies to all families

 What if there is a way to find unique solutions for each community?

 We find innovative solutions to fill the gaps between communities' resources and families' needs